yardsale8/stat110_book/_sources/chp1/simulating_the_guessing_distribution.rst

 In each of the examples in this chapter, we will be using TinkerPlots to simulate a distribution that is in contrast to our research hypothesis.
-In the case of evaluating the truthfullness of the claimant in the hearing loss example, our hypothesis is that the claimant was being purposefully mistruthful when answering the questions.
+In the case of evaluating the truthfulness of the claimant in the hearing loss example, our hypothesis is that the claimant was being purposefully dishonest when answering the questions.
 To test this claim, we will simulate the opposite distribution, that is the distribution of someone that cannot hear and is simply guessing which color is associated with the sound.
 We are looking for evidence